Learning intermolecular forces at liquid-vapor interfaces: Conclusions

 \section{Conclusions}

 ANN models are capable of describing complex, many-bodied interactions, enabling their deployment in a wide range of chemical phenomena.
 Currently, ANN potentials are overwhelmingly formulated with atomic descriptors that are local and short-ranged.
-Here, we have used LMF theory as a framework to understand in what cases such locality can offer a good approximation to equilibrium structure and dynamics, and when we should expect the neglect of long-ranged interactions to matter.
-In systems with translational invariance, long-range slowly varying forces like those between two molecules with permanent dipoles in a bulk fluid largely cancel.
-As such the neglect of long-range forces is inconsequential.
+Here, we have used LMF theory as a framework to understand in what cases this locality can offer a good approximation to equilibrium structure and dynamics, and when we should expect the neglect of long-ranged interactions to matter.
+In systems with translational invariance, long-ranged slowly varying forces like those between two molecules with permanent dipoles in a bulk fluid largely cancel.
+As such the neglect of long-ranged forces is inconsequential.
 However, at extended interfaces like that between a liquid and its vapor, truncated interactions result in unbalanced forces that can polarize and distort local molecular structure.
-While in principle, ANNs may be able to uncover an approximation to an effective external field that can correct for these unbalanced interactions, we have found in practice this is difficult to achieve.
-The resultant models are typically inaccurate, difficult to train, and predict interfaces that are overly polarized.
+While in principle, ANNs may be able to uncover an approximation to an effective external field that can correct for these unbalanced interactions, we have found that in practice this approximation is difficult to achieve consistently.
+Even well-trained models that describe properties of the bulk liquid accurately will usually predict overly-polarized interfaces and unphysical net polarization of molecules in the bulk-like interior of the liquid.